 - Waste of money

 - Government projects don’t work

 - Other issues are more important

 - Questionable where the funding will actually go/come from

-The State of Hawaii has made progress in key projects that comes as a benefit to taxpaying residents.
+In recent years, the State of Hawaii has made progress in key projects that comes as a benefit to taxpaying residents.

 |Problem||Project||Benefits to You|

 |The state used multiple systems, halting the ability

 to communicate seamlessly and integrate business processes

 |Cost savings to you, the taxpayer – less time spent troubleshooting and on ad hoc fixes